 news, despite all of what Harry had been through, he could have survived if the resuscitation had been carried out competently.
 This report was also sent to the coroner.

 We were invited to a Pre-Inquest Review on November 6th 2018.
 The coroner went through witnesses required and Interested Persons (IP's) and asked for submissions regarding Article 2 of the European Convention on Human Rights - Right to life.
 We argued for Article 2 as it would have significant implications for the conclusions of the inquest and the recommendations the Coroner could make about the failings of the Trust.
-The Trust argued strongly against it.
-The coroner was persuaded by the Trusts arguments not ours so Article 2 was ruled out but the coroner said he would keep an open mind if any evidence changed.
+The Trust argued strongly against it, Article 2 was not something they wanted at all.
+The coroner was persuaded by the Trusts arguments and not ours so Article 2 was ruled out but the coroner said he would keep an open mind if any evidence changed.
 Harry's inquest was due to be held at the end of February/beginning of March 2019.
 Both the paediatric and Obstetric Registrar's were made into IP's (Interested Persons) by the coroner’s court.

 We decided there was evidence of deficiencies in the following areas of clinical performance; recognising and working within the limits of his competence; relationships with patients; record keeping; assessment and clinical management of patients; and operative/technical skills.
 In reaching this conclusion we took into account concerns raised in a complaint, information provided by Dr Spyroulis’ NHS body and the opinion of an appropriate expert.